Compliance Training Program: A 5-Step-by-step Guide in 2024

 5. Gather insight to evaluate the training effectiveness

-Step 1: Analyze the compliance training needs
+Step 1: Analyze the Compliance Training Needs

 We all know that some compliance topics like OSHA require compulsory recurrent training.
-Whereas other compliance training takes place to fulfill certain needs at a certain period.
+Whereas other compliance training plan takes place to fulfill certain needs at a certain period.
 The role of your L&D team is not just to receive the requests and then build the program right away.
 What you have to do before starting the project is to clarify those needs in detail and analyze them.

-The information can help you to identify future learners and the scope of knowledge that training should cover.
+The information can help you to identify future learners and the scope of knowledge that should cover.
 It also provides insight on exactly what specific information to deliver and how to develop a compliance training program.

 In other words, you will know which problem you’re dealing with to find the best solutions.
 For instance, if few employees require the training, considering some supportive solutions can be a better alternative.